Donald Trump: Most Disliked President In 60 Years Of American History

-The 45th President of the United States of America, Donald Trump is seeming to be making records but not the good one.
-In his 8 days in office, Donald Trump has become the most disliked president with the most disapproval rating of 51 percent.
+The 45th President of the United States of America, Donald Trump, is seeming to be making records but not the good one.
+In his eight days in office, Donald Trump has become the most disliked presidents with a disapproval rating of 51 percent.

 According to Addicting Info, Trump is the most hated newly inaugurated president in 60 years of American history.
 The site further notes that 90 percent of Republicans support him and 81 percent of Democrats disapprove of him.